mpenkov/gosduma7/README.md

 Repeating the Scrape
 --------------------

-Some of the results data was not final when I ran the scrape on Sep 21.

-You can obtain the most recent data by repeating the scrape:
+If you want to fetch the data by yourself, you can repeat the scrape:

     cd scrapyproject
     scrapy runspider -t lines gosduma7/spiders/myspider.py -o results.json